Here’s how to make simple solar viewers to indirectly view an eclipse.

 Use a pin to poke a hole in the center of the foil.
 If you mess up, you can always put new foil on and try again.
 The smaller the hole, the better the focus, but we made ours a little bigger than the actual size of the pin.

 Now, stand with the sun BEHIND you.
 (See photo at top of post.
-The sun is behind her, high in the sky.)
+The sun is behind the girls, high in the sky.)
 NEVER LOOK AT THE SUN THROUGH THE PINHOLE ITSELF.

 Hold the box upside down so the pinhole is pointed at the sun behind you.
 The foil should be behind your line of sight so it’s not reflecting the sun in your eyes.
 Light rays from the sun will shine through the pinhole and project an (upside down) image on the white paper.